 Parent Leadership

 The Parent Leader Network (PLN) provides a space for parents in EC-LINC communities to collaborate with and support each other, represent the parent perspective, and advocate for parent voice and leadership in early childhood systems.
 Harnessing the power of parents and giving them the space and support to share their expertise, wisdom, and knowledge ensures that we keep children, youth, and families at the center of our work.
-This group created the Manifesto for Race Equity and Parent Leadership in Early Childhood, a guide for early childhood agencies and systems to address inequities and racism by giving parents a voice and opportunity to be engaged and lead at all levels of change.
+This group created the Manifesto for Race Equity & Parent Leadership in Early Childhood System and its 5 Commitments for Change is a “Bill of Rights’’ for parents.
+Together with other parents and allies, you can use it as a platform to call on leaders in early childhood systems to support more opportunities for parent voice and leadership and equitable outcomes for children and families.
+El manifiesto también está disponible en español.

 Advancing Equity